All Articles

 Do cavities in baby teeth affect permanent teeth?

-• Destroy tooth structure
+• Problems with tooth structure

-• Lead to an infection that damages permanent teeth
+• Infections that damage permanent teeth

-• Put children at higher risk of developing gum disease
+• Higher risk of developing gum disease

 How can I get my toddler to brush their teeth?